wp-plugins/list-category-posts/readme.txt

 == Changelog ==

+= 0.19 =
+This update is dedicated to S. Keller from Switzerland who gave me "The Ultimate Hitchhiker's Guide to the Galaxy" from my Amazon Wishlit in appreciation for the plugin.
+I am really enjoying the read :D. If you
+* Fixed private post logic, not displaying post if private.
+Thanks Bainternet from WordPress Answers: http://wordpress.stackexchange.com/questions/12514/list-category-posts-not-showing-posts-marked-private-to-logged-in-users/12520#12520
+* Added thumbnail_size parameter.
+* Added support for custom taxonomies and also moved to the array call of get_posts.
+Coded by wsherliker, thanks! http://picod.net/32
+* Fixed widget, now it remembers saved options.

+= 0.18.3 =
+* Small excerpt fix, some readme file fixing too.
+* Not showing the_content for password protected posts.

+= 0.18.2 =
+* Small fixes.
+Should work for name parameter in all cases now.

 = 0.18.1 =
 * Added slug and name to the fetching of category id from previous update.

 = 0.18 =
 * Fixed category id bug.
-Reported and fixed by Eric Celeste / http://eric.clst.org, thanks!
+Reported and fixed by Eric Celeste - http://eric.clst.org, thanks!
 * Improved template system a liitle bit, now you can pass an HTML tag and a CSS class to sorround each field on your template.
 * Added category link which wasn't working after previous big update.